cubeman99/SEAL/README.md

-# SEAL
+# SEAL - Simulation of Evolutionary Artificial Life
-Simulation of Evolutionary Artificial Life
+A Capstone Project by David Jordan and Benjamin Russell